lsst-it/ittn-004/index.rst

 IP Phones have a tendency to be migrated between physical rooms.
 An example of this would be a desktop user migrating between offices and taking the phone with them.
-Due to this mobility, phones should not be named by physical location.
+Due to this mobility, phones *shall not* be named by physical location.
 While the extensions bound to a phone may change over time, it is a highly useful handle for identifying a device.
 The suggested format is ``ph-x<primary extension>```.
 If a phone does not have an internal extension